Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 ## 1.3.
 Scope of the document

-1. preliminary analysis of data
+1. Preliminary analysis of data.

-2. technical data
+2. Technical details.

-3. interaction of application with user
+3. Interaction of application with users.

-4. interaction of users among themselves
+4. Interaction of users among themselves (specialists and customers).

-5. basic design of the application
+5. Basic design of the application.

 <a name="relateddocuments"></a>
 ## 1.4 Related documents